General Comprehensive Operating System: GCOS8 Storage Units

 Modern terminology for units of storage applies across various operating systems and computer vendors, and is part of everyday conversation.
 Terms like megabyte and gigabyte mean much the same to everyone, and terms like mebibyte and gibibyte have been formally standardised.

-However, the GCOS8 system pre-dates this mono-culture with some colourful units of its own, as follows:
+However, the GCOS8 system pre-dates this mono-culture with some units of its own, as follows:

 Note that in this system a byte contains 9 bits with values ranging from (000)8 to (777)8 or 0–511, unlike the usual 8-bit-bytes with values ranging from (000)8 to (377)8 or 0-255.
 This is due to the 36-bit CPU architecture.

 Permanent file sizes were specified in Llinks (1280 bytes).
 Temporary file sizes were specified in Links (15,360 bytes).
 Since the early 1970s, all GCOS 3 and GCOS 8 disk drives used Logical Block Addressing (LBA).